 “Of course, they are welcome to stay here.”
 Arana was quick to say, wanting to put the fidgeting females at ease.
 “Tris, Kas,” he addressed the mother and then the daughter, “Ewen will accompany you to the guest chamber, and once Kali is up, we’ll find you a permanent dwelling.”

 “Thank you, my Kings.”
-If her verbal acknowledgment of our authority hadn’t been proof enough of where she stood, tilting her head to the side, declaring her submission made it very clear before the females followed the Royal Guard, leaving my Pair-bonds and myself alone with Thora and Urien, who’d stayed even though everyone was ordered to return to their positions.
+If her verbal acknowledgment of our authority hadn’t been proof enough of where she stood, tilting her head to the side, declaring her submission, made it very clear before the females followed the Royal Guard, leaving my Pair-bonds and me alone with Thora and Urien, who’d stayed even though everyone was ordered to return to their positions.

 A rumble vibrated in Rorc’s chest, sounding loud in the quiet of the night.
 Brute didn’t like disobedience any more than his biped counterpart did.